 Accessing the outdoor areas of Rosemary’s home is explored in this video, discussing her normal route to go in and out of the house and access her vehicle in the garage.
 Rosemary lives on a sloped block which poses barriers to her accessing some of the areas of her property.
 The OT outlines what she has seen and together her and Rosemary discuss recommendations and decide what could be the next steps.

-Content of interest for Homecare Providers
+More content of interest for Homecare Providers

 - Reablement and DiversityWellness and Reablement approaches apply to people from all cultural backgrounds.
 It is important that the information they receive is culturally appropriate and understood by the individual and there are opportunities provided to optimise their independence and well-being.